Tech-at-DU/React-Redux-Tetris-Tutorial/11-Connect-Next-Block.md

 ### 🤖 AI Prompts

+> "I'm building an app with Redux toolkit, explain useSelector() as beginner, intermediate, and advanced."

 > "Why do we use `useSelector` instead of passing props?"

 > "How could this component show a *rotated* preview if needed?"